-I was diagnosed with Stage III colon cancer at age 26 in 2011.
+I was diagnosed with Stage 3 colon cancer at age 25 in 2011.
 This is my testimony that, with the right attitude and a tiny sliver of hope, we can do anything we set our minds to.

 Prior to diagnosis, I played a mental guessing game about what was going on in my intestines.
-I Googled terms like “bloody stool,” “mucus in stool,” “frequent urge to poop,” etc. I self-diagnosed myself based on the results that told me I ate the wrong things and had digestive issues, Crohn’s, and IBS.
-I ignored the mentions of colorectal cancer because I was 25 and invincible.
+I Googled terms like “bloody stool,” “Mucus in stool,” “frequent urge to poop,” etc. I self-diagnosed myself based on the results that told me I ate the wrong things and had digestive issues, Crohn’s, and IBS.
+I ignored the mentions of colon cancer because I was 25 and invincible.

 I was embarrassed to talk about poop.
 My best friend, Brian was my confidant.
-We were typical 25-year-old boys who joked about farts, poop, and girls daily.
+We were typical 25 year old boys that joked about farts, poop, and girls daily.
 As my bowel habits got stranger and worsened, I increasingly felt isolated and scared.
-My digestive problems followed me through three different moves and multiple job changes in a span of two years and during this time, it was easy to blame body stress and/or life-changes on what was going on in my gut.
+My digestive problems followed me through three different moves and multiple job changes in a span of two years and during this time, it was easy to blame body stress and/or life-changes on what was going on in my guts.
 Little did I know I was carrying a gene called HNPCC – better known as Lynch Syndrome – that if not properly monitored, grows tumors in one’s digestive system.

 The doctor summoned me to his office and closed the door.
 I sat down and he muttered the words “mass” and “cancer.”
 My life stopped.